Marcus-Johnson/qubits/README.md

 ### 1. Sparse-Matrix State Representation

-Traditional simulators represent the quantum state as a dense complex vector of size $2^N$. **qubit** utilizes a Map-based sparse representation that tracks only non-zero amplitudes.
+Traditional simulators represent the quantum state as a dense complex vector of size $2^N$. **qubitsjs** utilizes a Map-based sparse representation that tracks only non-zero amplitudes.
 This allows the simulator to maintain a constant memory footprint for basis states and scales with active amplitudes, supporting up to 64 qubits for low-depth circuits.

 ### 2. Adaptive Memory Management